 By profiting from our specialist R&D tax credit knowledge and experience, you can be sure of securing & maximising your R&D tax claim.
 Typically, Myriad Associates submit R&D tax credit claims that deliver up to 3 x more value than in-house prepared claims or those filed by generalist accountants.About Myriad Associates

-The current R&D tax credit rate is 25% of qualifying expenditure and is used to reduce a company's Corporation Tax (CT) and the good news is that R&D Tax Credits for SMEs was increased to 30% for accounting period starting on or after the 1st January 2020.
+The current R&D tax credit rate is calculated at 25% of qualifying expenditure and is used to reduce a company's Corporation Tax (CT) and the good news is that R&D Tax Credits for SMEs was increased to 30% for accounting period starting on or after the 1st January 2020.
 Where a company has insufficient Corporation Tax against which to claim the R&D tax credit in a given accounting period, the tax credit may be credited against the Corporation Tax for the preceding period, may be carried forward indefinitely or, if the company is a member of a group, allocated to other group members.

 Where a company has offset the credit against the Corporation Tax of the current and preceding accounting periods and an excess amount still remains, the company may make a claim to have the amount of that excess paid to it by Revenue in three instalments over a period of 33 months: -

 Many businesses don’t realise that they are undertaking eligible qualifying activities.
 It is not uncommon for their accountants to forget to tell them about R&D tax credits or even to tell them that they don’t qualify.
 If your technical lead (the R&D manager, lead engineer, or lead developer) is struggling to overcome the technical challenges of your project – if they are scratching their head wondering how to proceed, or losing sleep worrying about the technical uncertainties they face – your project will almost certainly qualify for R&D tax credits.
 More details can be found in our blog: What Kind Of Irish Companies Can Apply For R&D Tax Credits?